mhdnv/EKS-Repo/README.md

 Monitoring and Logging: EKS integrates with AWS CloudWatch for monitoring cluster health and performance metrics, making it easier to track and troubleshoot issues.

 Ecosystem and Community: Being a managed service, EKS benefits from continuous improvement, support, and contributions from the broader Kubernetes community.

+**Prerequisites**

+- Installed kubect,eksctl and aws cli
+- Then is to crate EKS cluster, many ways like terraform script, through UI and eksctl command
+-  here we are qusing eksctl command